joxoby/rocket_session/README.md

 }
 ```

-## Extending by a trait
+## Extending Session by a Trait

-The `tap` method is powerful, but sometimes you may wish for something more convenient.
+The `.tap()` method is powerful, but sometimes you may wish for something more convenient.

 Here is an example of using a custom trait and the `json_dotpath` crate to implement
 a polymorphic store based on serde serialization: